Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.hset(...)

-Set a field value in the hash structure, parameters as follows:
+Set a field value in a hash structure, parameters are as follows:

 Parameter |